 Note: r = -0.468, p = 0.000001.
-Data sources: Klugman 2011; World Bank 2013.
+Data sources: Klugman 2011; World Bank 2014.

-Note that the overall pattern turns out to be rather similar to the correlation between HDI and Total Fertility Rates (TFR) discovered by by Myrskyla, Kohler and Billari (2009).
+Note that the overall pattern turns out to be rather similar to the correlation between HDI and Total Fertility Rates (TFR) discovered by Myrskylä, Kohler and Billari (2009).

-In August 2009, Mikko Myrskyla, Hans-Peter Kohler and Francesco C. Billari published in Nature their striking finding of a curvilinear relationship between fertility rates and the Human Development Index (HDI).
-Their findings demonstrated that for countries at the tail end (between 0.85 and -0.95) where countries with the highest HDI are clustered there was a reversal of the previously negative, development-fertility relationship, Instead, for these countries, their findings indicate that 'further development' can lead to increasing fertility rate (Myrskyla, Kohler, and Billari 2009: 741) (see Fig. 13).
+In August 2009, Mikko Myrskylä, Hans-Peter Kohler and Francesco C. Billari published in Nature their striking finding of a curvilinear relationship between fertility rates and the Human Development Index (HDI).
+Their findings demonstrated that for countries at the tail end (between 0.85 and -0.95) where countries with the highest HDI are clustered there was a reversal of the previously negative, development-fertility relationship.
+Instead, for these countries, their findings indicate that 'further development' can lead to increasing fertility rate (Myrskylä, Kohler, and Billari 2009: 741) (see Fig. 13).

 Their findings might not be an isolated phenomenon as demonstrated by our investigations into the relationship between the Human Development Index and economic growth rates.
 Our findings show that the relationship between HDI and Economic growth rates changes depending on the level of HDI a nation has attained.
-Our research, supportive of Myrskyla et al.'s findings, demonstrates a more complex relationship between HDI and economic growth rates than previously thought and that socio-cultural factors independent of economic or human development should also be taken into account to construct a fuller model of rates of change in economic and human development.
+Our research, supportive of Myrskylä et al.'s findings, demonstrates a more complex relationship between HDI and economic growth rates than previously thought and that socio-cultural factors independent of economic or human development should also be taken into account to construct a fuller model of rates of change in economic and human development.

-Fig. 13.
-Cross-sectional relationship between TFR and HDI in 1975 and 2005 Source: Myrskyla, Kohler, and Billari 2009: 741.
+Source: Myrskylä, Kohler, and Billari 2009: 741.

-That is, in 1975 we observed a linear relationship between HDI and a respective variable for the whole HDI range, and now we discover that for 2005 there is, in fact, a curvilinear relationship whereby the old correlation persists among countries with low and low-middle HDI but not among countries with high-middle and high HDIs, which display a correlation directly opposite to the old one.
-There is, of course, a strikingly apparent reason for the recent finding of a curvilinear relationship between HDI and TFR as the 'old' (negative) relationship exists in the HDI range 0.3-0.9, while the 'new' (positive) relationship is found in a totally new range (one which no countries had reached in 1975).
+That is, prior to Myrskylä et al. we observe a linear relationship between HDI and a respective variable for the whole HDI range, and now we discover that there is, in fact, a curvilinear relationship whereby the old correlation persists among countries with low and low-middle HDI but not among countries with high-middle and high HDIs, which display a correlation directly opposite to the old one.
+There is, of course, a strikingly apparent reason for the recent finding of a curvilinear relationship between HDI and TFR as the 'old' (negative) relationship exists in the HDI range 0.3-0.9,2 while the 'new' (positive) relationship is found in a totally new range (one in which no countries had reached in 1975).
 On the other hand, as regards the HDI - economic growth relationship, we find the 'old' (positive) relationship in HDI 0.15-0.6 ranges in both cases; however, with respect to the range beyond 0.6 Fig. 14 suggests that it is strongly negative for 2005-2010 and strongly positive for the 1980s.